schmoelder/diss/doc/02_model_based_design/04_design_formulation.md

 *Operating parameters* refer to variables that can be adjusted during the operation of a chromatographic plant.
 These include flow rates, concentrations, and valve switch times, which are critical for fine-tuning the process to achieve optimal performance.
 The investigation and optimization of these operating parameters form the primary focus of this work.
-Detailed case studies demonstrating their application and impact in real-world scenarios are presented in {numref}`section %s <case_studies>`.
+Detailed case studies demonstrating their application and impact in real-world scenarios are presented in {numref}`operating_modes`.

 The following section introduces several key performance indicators (KPIs) that are commonly used to evaluate the performance of separation processes.
 These KPIs will later serve as objectives or constraints when formulating optimization problems.